lepalomo/gitlab_connect/README.md

 # GitLab Connect

 GitLab Connect is a Google Apps Script project that integrates Google Sheets with the GitLab API.
-It allows users to manage GitLab data directly from a spreadsheet, making it easier to track issues, merge requests, pipelines, and automate workflows.
+It allows users to manage GitLab data directly from a spreadsheet, making it easier to get merge requests data.

 ## Features
 - 📊 Fetch GitLab data and display it in a Google Spreadsheet.